These are the primitives that you can use to implement your own expectations.

 or throw an error (e.g. if the arguments are invalid).
 Expectations should

-always return invisible(act$val)
+always return invisible(act$val).

 Learn more about creating your own expectations in